Annotations

 Polygon | A regular polygon around a center point | Position (X), Position (Y), plus Sides (3–12), Radius, and Rotation. |

+Not every type is available on every chart.
 On radial charts (pie, doughnut, radar, radar area, polar) the Type dropdown is limited to Line, Label, Point, and Polygon.
-Box and Ellipse need a Cartesian X/Y axis pair and aren't available there.
+On treemap charts it offers Box, Label, and Point.
+On venn and euler charts it offers Label and Point only.
+See Supported chart types for the reasoning.

 Common settings